microlinkhq/www/src/pages/docs/api/parameters/screenshot/index.md

 }
 ```

-You can complement it with the rest of the API parameters, like [embed](/docs/api/parameters/embed) for inserting the screenshot direcly in your HTML markup:
+You can combine it with [embed](/docs/api/parameters/embed) for inserting it as HTML markup

 ```html
 <!-- Meta & SEO Tags  -->